Lil-mast/Franchise/README.md

 # Franchise

-A modern web application for managing a franchise business, built with Next.js, Rust, and integrated with M-Pesa and OpenAI services.
+A modern web application for managing a franchise business, built with Next.js and integrated with M-Pesa and OpenAI services.
 This project includes features for product management, shopping cart, checkout, team management, and more.

 ## Features